 • tingling in the hands, feet, and face

-No matter what the cause, the treatment is the same: lifelong supplementation with calcium and vitamin D.
+No matter the cause, treatment involves lifelong calcium and vitamin D supplementation.

 Multiple sclerosis